SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 15 July 2024 - Enhancement - Remote Cube support for SAML [ID_40176]

-From now on SAML can be used for accessing Cube remotely.
+From now on, SAML can be used to access Cube remotely.

 #### 9 July 2024 - Enhancement - Home - Adding time zone when deploying a DaaS system [ID_40121]